dfinity/portal/docs/developer-docs/integrations/sns/integrate-sns/ledger-integration.md

 ```
 icrc1_transfer : (TransferArg) -> (TransferResult);
 ```
 Transfers some tokens between two accounts.
-The caller pays the fees for the transfer.
+The transfer fees are taken from the caller's account in addition to the transferred amount.

 ```
 icrc1_supported_standards : () -> (vec record { name : text; url : text }) query;